 Should a payday loan lender notice a series of overdrafts on your bank statement, he or she may choose not to grant your application.
 The same is true if a credit check is performed and a bankruptcy shows up on your report.
 These blemishes indicate that you are more of a risk and may not be able to pay back the loan.

-7. Your credit history is poor
+7. Your Credit History is Poor

 Some lenders have a few general requirements for applicants, while others have a much longer list.
-For example, there are payday loan lenders that ask their borrowers to have access to a fax machine and provide a working telephone number.
+For example, there are payday loan lenders that ask their borrowers to have access to a fax machine and provide a working phone number.
 They may also request proof of residency.
 While your application may be denied with this lender, it may be approved by another with less strict qualifications.

 If a payday loan lender scrutinizes your bank statement and notices that you’ve made payments to online gambling sites, they may reject your application.
-The lender may conclude that instead of paying your bills, your taking chances with your money by gambling, and may end up not having enough to repay the loan.
+The lender may conclude that instead of paying your bills, you’re taking chances with your money by gambling, and may end up not having enough to repay the loan.

 Unfortunately, discrimination still happens.
-It’s important that you review all of reasons for denial listed above and make sure you don’t fall into any of those categories before you consider discrimination as the reason for your rejected application.
+It’s important that you review all of the reasons for the denial and make sure you don’t fall into any of those categories before you consider discrimination as the reason for your rejected application.
 If, however, you feel that the payday loan lender has discriminated against you based on your race, religion or disability, you can file a report with the U.S. Department of Justice Civil Rights Division.

 Payday loans are dangerous, as they often leave borrowers in a vicious cycle of debt.
-According to The PEW Charitable Trusts, the average payday loan borrower takes out a total of eight loans per year of about $375 each.
+According to The Pew Charitable Trusts, the average payday loan borrower takes out a total of eight loans per year of about $375 each.
 These loans come with a total interest payment of $520.
 That’s almost two whole loan payments.
 It’s no wonder borrowers have a hard time paying back the loans.